Flying with a Baby: Tips for Before and During Your Flight

 Frequent Flyer Number

 If you decide to purchase a ticket for your baby, be sure to create one on the airline you’re traveling with.
-It’s never too earlier to start earning points for those flights!
+It’s never too early to start earning points for those flights!
 And many airlines have family sharing programs that allow parents to transfer points to themselves or their kids.

 Deciding Between Lap Infant + Seat Purchase

-I’m not here to go into detail about how purchasing a seat is safer than having an infant on your lap.
 There’s a lot of research out there, including from the Federal Airline Administration (FAA) indicating that purchasing a seat for your baby and having them strapped into a car seat is the safest option.
 That said, it’s perfectly legal to hold the baby on your lap and it’s a personal decision based on what you are comfortable with.
 Given how safe flying typically is relative to driving, we’ve done both with our son and I personally have never felt unsafe having him on my lap, but we’ve also been lucky in that our flights with him have been relatively smooth to date.

 If you’ve already decided you’re comfortable with the lap infant option and are open to either, consider the following when making your decision, in addition to safety:

-2. Cost of the flight: I’m more likely to purchase a seat if it’s a cheap flight “just in case”
+• Cost of the flight: I’m more likely to purchase a seat if it’s a cheap flight “just in case”

-3. Age, size, and mobility of your baby: It’s a lot tougher to hold older/ heavier/more mobile babies on your lap (but still totally doable).
+• Age, size, and mobility of your baby: It’s a lot tougher to hold older/ heavier/more mobile babies on your lap (but still totally doable).

-4. Whether or not you’re flying with reinforcements: It’s no surprise that flying with a lap infant is much easier if you have someone else to share in the holding and keeping the baby entertained.
+• Whether or not you’re flying with reinforcements: It’s no surprise that flying with a lap infant is much easier if you have someone else to share in the holding and keeping the baby entertained.
 Now that my son is a little older and I have a few solo flights coming up, I feel more comfortable with him in his own seat than on my lap.
 That way we both have enough space and I’m not breaking out in a sweat between all the holding, entertaining, and lugging our stuff around.

 Flying with a Lap Infant?

 Keep in mind that most airlines don’t let you have two lap infants in the same row, and you may be reshuffled if your seats are booked that way in error.
-If you choose to hold your baby on your lap, just don’t attempt to buckle them in the seat with you.
-Always be sure to ask if there are open seats if you did not purchase a seat for your baby; airlines typically give priority to lap infants to allow you to bring the car seat on with you.
+If you choose to hold your baby on your lap, don’t attempt to buckle them in the seat with you.
+Always be sure to ask if there are open seats if you did not purchase a seat for your baby; airlines typically give priority to lap infants to allow you to bring the car seat onboard with you.

 Purchased a Seat for your Baby?